mlecauchois/micrograd-cuda/README.md

 Teaching myself basic CUDA by building GPU-accelerated tensor-based autodiff from the ground up, inspired by [Andrej's micrograd](https://github.com/karpathy/micrograd/tree/master).

+No dependencies other than Python's standard library and CUDA.

 ## Compiling

 To compile the CUDA kernels: